Lumber Price Trends

 A Brighter Outlook?

 While some are predicting long-term doom and gloom, others are predicting only short-term high prices.
 Bloomberg analysts seem to think lumber prices will be dropping in the near future, quite possibly by the end of the year 2021.
 We can only hope.

 What Are The Alternatives?

 High lumber prices are for NEW lumber, but if you are resourceful, you can find repurposed lumber at places like the Habitat for Humanity Re-Store.
 Used pallets are also a free resource…if you are lucky enough to find them.

 As the world becomes more like a Mad Max movie, we must become more resourceful in recycling resources.
 I think a Mad Max Bar Theme would be the growing trend of 2021.
 Corrugate steel, Barnwood, and old automotive trim from the junkyard may become popular home bar decor materials.

-Our plans access membership is still only $24.95 (we are not raising our price) and gives you two full years of site support and download access.
+Our plans access membership is only $29.95 and gives you two full years of site support and download access.
 Add two more years at any time in the future for only $9.95, anytime.
 Hopefully, the lumber price crisis is over well before then.